Chilperic I of Burgundy: History

 Chilperic I is called king in 457, i.e. during his brother's lifetime.
 According to Jordanes he was present in Theodoric's campaign against the Sueves in 457.

 By his brother death around 473, he became the sole ruler.
 He also assumed his office as Magister militum Galliarum, while Gundioc's son Gundobad took over the title of a Magister militum praesentialis, i.e. an imperial commander.
 It is unclear to what extent Gundioc's sons Chilperic II, Godomar I, Gundobad and Godegisel were already involved in power at this time.
 In recent research it is assumed that both Godomar and Chilperich II had died in 476/77 and only Godegisel and Gundobad shared the rule after the death of Chilperic I Chilperic initially continued the fight against the Aquitanian Goths, but stopped it when his nephew Gundobad fell out of grace by the Roman emperor Julius Nepos in 474.
-Chilperic's loss led to negotiations, in the course of which Julius Nepos dissolved the Foederati treaty and recognised not only the independence of the Burgundians, but also the possession of the Province Viennensis (the Rhone Valley), whose southern part of which he lost again in 476.
+After Chilperic's adjustment, Rome had to restore their relations with the Burgundians.
+After negotiations Julius Nepos dissolved the Foederati treaty and recognised not only the independence of the Burgundians, but also the possession of the Province Viennensis (the Rhone Valley), whose southern part was lost to the Aquitanian Goths in 476.